TritonDataCenter/pkgsrc-wiki/about:changes.markdown

 ## Changes in pkgsrc-2015Q1

-* OS X packages are now PGP signed and verified by default.
+* macOS packages are now PGP signed and verified by default.
-* OS X bootstraps now include the pkgsrc-gnupg-keys package for signature verification of the pkg-vulnerabilities file.
+* macOS bootstraps now include the pkgsrc-gnupg-keys package for signature verification of the pkg-vulnerabilities file.
 * PostgreSQL 9.4 has been added, PHP 5.3 has been removed.
 * 216 packages have been added